 In this guide to spread betting, we will explain in depth how spread betting works, the terms you’ll come across, the type of financial markets that can be traded, and make you aware of all the costs and risks you need to be aware of when spread betting.

 Spread betting is trading the financial markets as a bet rather than buying or selling the underlying instrument.
 Instead of buying or selling a set amount of shares, futures, options or CFDs, you bet an amount based on every point the market moves through a spread betting broker.

 As spread betting is trading structured as a bet, there is no capital gains tax on spread betting profits.

 Spread betting is the name given to a kind of trading that enables investors to speculate without having to own the assets.
-While, conventionally, a trader can profit only if the market increases in value, spread betting can turn the idea upside down: Depending on the way in which you position a trade, it is possible to profit from either an increase or a decrease in the market.
+While, conventionally, an investor can profit only if the market increases in value, spread betting enables customers to bet on the market going up or down.

 - Spread betting offers investors the possibility of making a lot of money (but there is an equal amount of risk).

 - Profits made from spread betting are not subject to tax in the United Kingdom (at the moment)